ThiagoVSouza/poc/smartcontract/README.md

 This folder has all the template files for the deployment of a new one on one smart contract.
 It also features a full set of mediation system.
+This smart contract could be used to simulate a purchase of a product or a service.

+## Config.txt

+Has a basic configuration, the only important part is the custom name given by the user that is passed on when someone else retrieves the dapp.

+## Permissions.txt

+basic permissions, essentially the role of users available on this smart contract.

 ## Dapp1.txt